A Fresh Start

 This, among other things, makes comparing across platforms challenging and frustrating.
 To lessen the burden, we collect various employment, financial, and admissions data from a number of sources.
 From the raw data, we allow readers to make apples-to-apples comparisons.
 This fresh start lets us use our expertise to help students make more informed decisions.

-The Score Reports
+The LST Reports

-Together, all Score Reports help prospective students make informed law school application and enrollment decisions.
+Together, our reports help prospective students make informed law school application and enrollment decisions.
 They are a collection of user-friendly tools for sorting law school employment outcomes, projected costs, and admissions stats.
 The goal is to help prospective students understand which schools, if any, can help them achieve various career objectives.
 While we provide many ways for you to compare schools, we encourage you to focus on the state reports first.
 The state reports separate schools based on observable geographic relationships.
 After all, law schools generally place graduates in relatively concentrated geographic locations.

 State Reports.
 Each state report includes a list of schools (and accompanying data) that we generate by examining the number of graduates the school placed in that state.
 A school makes the list only when it meets the minimum threshold—5% of all graduates.
 Available here.